WORKING ON Safety

 • Stronger support of non-profits that help people in crises or offer preventative care to stop crises from happening.

 • Slowing down or removing people from our trails that operate bicycles and electric devices at unsafe speeds.
 Solutions could include better trail marking and signage, set speed limits, better public education, and increased enforcement.
+I’d also like to explore something like Edmonton’s street labs to allow residents to drive safety enhancements in their own neighbourhoods.

 • Closing missing links in our Active Transportation network so people can safely commute by walking, biking, in a wheelchair or pushing a stroller